|Causes Symptoms Diagnosis Treatment|

 - Pain and discomfort including reluctance to put weight on a leg (in the case of arthritis)

-Your veterinarian may wish to perform some medical tests to get to a cause, this may include complete blood count, urinalysis, and biochemical profile all of which can paint a picture of your cat’s overall health and evaluate the organ functions.
+Your veterinarian may wish to perform some medical tests to get to a cause, this may include biochemical profile, complete blood count, and urinalysis all of which can paint a picture of your cat’s overall health and evaluate the organ functions.